wadedesir/wadedesir/README.md

 ## 🧐 About

 - 😄 I love meeting new people!
 Please reach out to me to collaborate or just chat about all things engineering.
-- 🔭 I am currently an MSFT Learn Ambassador, [Mozillian](https://mozillians.org/en-US/u/tanejasaksham/), IBM ZAmbassador, Ex-Google DSC Lead and been a part of many communities and programs by a big force
+- 🔭 I am currently open to new opportunities in engineering.
+If you are hiring or know someone who is don't hesitate to have them reach out!
 - 🌱 I love to speak at public events and have been a speaker at many events.
 I organise Workshops, Webinars etc to help student Communitiess
 - 👯 And Many More...